rileymerkel/Schmidt-Lab/README.md

-Custom R script to process behavior evoked changes in fluorescence using fiber photometry in freely moving animals.
+Custom R script to process behavior-evoked changes in fluorescence using fiber photometry in freely moving animals.

+RZ processeor was integrated with med-associates behavior chambers using iCON control interface.
+A custom closed-looped experiment was designed in Pynapse (Tucker Davis Technology, TDT), a Python based programming environment, to control behavior boxes, record data, and time stamp behavioral events.

-Raw signal (465 nm) and isosbestic control (405 nm) channel data and behavioral data were exported from Synapse to a CSV file using a MATLAB script provided by Tucker Davis Technology, then imported into R.
+Raw signal (465 nm) and isosbestic control (405 nm) channel data and behavioral data were exported from Synapse to a CSV file using a MATLAB script provided by TDT, then imported in R to be analyzed using this pipeline.